 To properly process each case, emails and attachments had to be interpreted and classified.
 This analysis was required to ensure compliance with service-level agreements (SLAs) and certain regulatory and statutory provisions.

-Employees struggled to stay on top of the workload.
-Constantly switching between different systems to gather all the necessary information held employees back.
+The workforce struggled to stay on top of the workload.
+Constantly switching between different systems to gather all the necessary information held it back.

-Digital Transformation: Hollard worked with LarcAI and UiPath to integrate AI services and create custom automations in line with their processing requirements.
+Digital Transformation: Hollard worked with LarcAI and UiPath to integrate AI services and create custom automation in line with their processing requirements for successful digital transformation.

 LarcAI took advantage of UiPath’s open architecture to create a solution that allowed robots to communicate between systems.
 Hollard’s millions of emails are now reviewed by a UiPath robot that interprets the content.
 The Robot classifies the documents and interacts with various systems and even human users when necessary.

 What was once a labor-intensive process is now a streamlined system.
-Emails are processed 600% faster than before and 98% are handled without any human review.
+Emails are processed 600% faster than before and 98% are handled without any human review, suggesting successful transformation.

 Unique challenges call for custom digital transformation solutions

-No two digital transformation examples are the same, which is why Whatfix focuses on customizable solutions.
+No two examples of digital transformation are the same, which is why Whatfix focuses on customizable solutions.
 Whether you are planning to migrate from Salesforce Classic to Lightning, onboard new hires, or improve software adoption, we can help.

-Contact us to schedule a demo and see how we can support your successful transformation.
+Contact us to schedule a demo and see how we can support your transformation initiatives.